Tea party

-Originally, in a tea party, loose leaf tea was provided in a teapot along with milk and sugar.
-Variety of food including sandwiches, scones, cakes, pastries and biscuits were served alongside tea in a tiered arrangement.
-Food served in tea parties was according to a particular season.
-People typically consumed solid foods in winter and fruit and berries during summer and spring seasons.
+A European style tea party, typically held in the afternoon, typically features the consumption of loose leaf tea provided in a teapot along with milk and sugar.
+A variety of food including sandwiches, scones, cakes, pastries and biscuits are commonly served.
+Traditionally, the food served at tea parties changed seasonally.
+People typically consumed light foods such as fruit during summer and spring seasons and more substantial fare in fall and winter.

 Formal tea parties are generally characterised by the use of prestige utensils, such as porcelain, bone china or silver.
 Tables may be set with napkins and matching cups and plates.